baturalpguven/CartoonGAN/README.md

 To test the code run the *test.IPYNB file.
 Also, by uploading your photos you can generate their cartoon version and have fun :).
 Only problem is you have to be aware of the image size limitations of the network.

 For more details you can see the information below and visit the original repo.

-Horse2zebra gif of the original repo:
+Horse2zebra gif of the original repo.
+This can see the full capabilities wit this gif:
 <img src='imgs/horse2zebra.gif' align="right" width=384>

 <br><br><br>